sanskarsharma/smollnet/Readme.txt

+## to-do
+- make _post responsive by replacing table with divs
+- see astha's posts for more todos

 ################____Install Notes____#################
 # virtual environment for this project
 virtualenvironment is not added to git, create one where you clone this project.